An official website of the United States government

 2024 Warrior Care Month Memorandum

-Signed by Deputy Under Secretary of Defense for Personnel and Readiness, Ashish Vazirani
+Signed by Performing the Duties of the Under Secretary of Defense for Personnel and Readiness, HON Ashish Vazirani

 Articles